Berkantagur/7SegmentDisplay-MicroprocessorsProject/README.md

 ![emu8086_rz68okf92d](https://github.com/Berkantagur/CEN212-Microprocessors-Project/assets/113332304/9656bab1-722c-4fe4-ad37-b5eb95dcfb67)
 ![emu8086_fNzSCH8xDM](https://github.com/Berkantagur/CEN212-Microprocessors-Project/assets/113332304/f0d3af14-35d6-47a7-ba5b-29ae08077740)

   We looked at what we could do by going further and found an emulation kit that could work on emu8086.
-Here we set up the indicator and wrote code from scratch according to the port numbers.
+Here we set up the display and wrote code from scratch according to the port numbers.
   ```
 ASSUME CS:CODE, DS:DATA